Blog

 This behavior makes PTC thermistors useful for temperature sensing and protection applications, where a significant change in resistance at a certain temperature threshold is needed to trigger an alert or response.

-Development of Optical Leak Sensors
+Development of Optical Leak Detection Sensors

 Spot probes have improved drastically over the last twenty years, and modern sensors now use an optical sensor to detect leaks.
 An optical liquid leak detection sensor contains an infrared light emitting diode and a phototransistor.
 This type of sensor also has the advantage of not having any moving parts, increasing the life expectancy of the probe.